Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Scaling limits of Baxter permutations and bipolar orientations

 in the space

 \item In this coupling, we almost surely have, for $\theta\in \bigstar$,

 \end{enumerate} \end{theorem}

-\begin{remark} As in the discrete case, we point out that even though the joint distribution of $\left((\bm u^{\theta}_{i})_{i\geq 1}\right)_{\theta\in\bigstar}$ depends on $(\conti W_e^{\theta})_{\theta\in \bigstar}$, we have that $(\bm u^{\theta}_{i})_{i\geq 1}$ is independent of $\conti W_e^{\theta}$ for every fixed $\theta\in\bigstar$ . \end{remark}
+\begin{remark} As in the discrete case, we point out that even though the joint distribution of $\left((\bm u^{\theta}_{i})_{i\geq 1}\right)_{\theta\in\bigstar}$ depends on $(\conti W_e^{\theta})_{\theta\in \bigstar}$, we have that $(\bm u^{\theta}_{i})_{i\geq 1}$ is independent of $\conti W_e^{\theta}$ for every fixed $\theta\in\bigstar$. \end{remark}

-\begin{remark} We highlight that the results presented in the theorem above (in particular in \cref{eq:definition_map_r_1,eq:definition_map_r_2}) are a continuous analog of the results obtained in \cref{sect:anti-invo} for discrete objects (see in particular \cref{thm:discrete_invo}).
+\begin{remark} We highlight that the results presented in the theorem above (in particular in \cref{eq:definition_map_r_1,eq:definition_map_r_2}) are continuous analogs of the results obtained in \cref{sect:anti-invo} for discrete objects (see in particular \cref{thm:discrete_invo}).
 The specific connections between the results for continuous and discrete objects are made clear in the proof of the theorem. \end{remark}